FursuiterNET/Fursuiter/docs/AsyncAPI.md

 		# separate since privacy edits would be priority, should happen as fast and reliably as possible
 	Delete(int postId) => {SUCCESS: success/failure boolean}
 	Hide(int postId) => {SUCCESS: success/failure boolean}

+### Feeds
+	Fetch(int cursor) => {CONTENT: HTML to be appended to feed pane, CURSOR: Cursor ID, DONE: boolean saying if there is no more in the feed left to display}
+		# Requests for this function are triggered once when a feed is loaded, and more times
+		# when subsequent content is needed (it's for infinite scroll, in other words).
+		#
+		# feeds are url-directed; requests will be directed to one of the following:
+			- /feeds/popular
+			- /feeds/recent
+			- /feeds/social
+			- /feeds/events

 ### Galleries
 Gallery creation and deletion will be done synchronously